ajlopez/PLangRe/README.md

 # PLangRe

-Programming Language Reconigtion, for Node.js and browser
+Programming Language Reconigtion, for Node.js and browser.

+Try it online at http://ajlopez.github.io/PLangRe/

 ## Installation